dantegates/dantegates.github.io/_posts/2019-12-12-neural-networks-explained.md

 # Motivating neural networks

-Once we've established the basic mechanisms that make up a neural network we can motivate why these models are so successful without referencing pictures or bilogical analogies.
+Once we've established the basic mechanisms that make up a neural network we can motivate why these models are so successful without referencing pictures or biological analogies.

 Though I hesitate to use this description, let's call neural networks linear regression models on steroids.
 They are both capable of learning many, many more parameters than a simple linear model *as well* as learning non-linear relationships that we know exist in much of our data.
 Considering the usefulness these much simpler linear models lend to many applications, it should come as no surprise that these more advanced models can work so well.